-- Identifying and installing added Linux-based software to support your integration process, such as libraries, newer versions of standard Linux software, or custom support software. - Moving your application files onto the Magnia SG20 and installing it if necessary. - Optionally, adding links or Web pages to the Magnia SG20 Web-based administration or preinstalled intranet pages.
+- Identifying and installing added Linux based software needed to support your integration process, such as libraries, newer versions of standard Linux software, or custom support software. - Moving your application on to the Magnia SG20 and installing it as necessary. - Optionally, adding links or web pages to the Magnia SG20 web based administration or preinstalled intranet pages.